 Since its inception, UNSCEAR has issued 25 major publications.
 These authoritative reports are principal sources of information. >>more

 The Committee's programme of work is approved by the General Assembly, and extends typically over a 4-5 year period.
 The secretariat collates relevant data submitted by UN Member States, international organizations and non-governmental organizations, and engages specialists to analyse those data, to study relevant scientific literature and produce scientific evaluations.
 The secretariat submits the evaluations annually for scrutiny to each session of UNSCEAR, and at the end of the cycle, the substantive reviews are published.

-The sixty-fifth session is scheduled to take place in Vienna from 11 to 14 June 2018.
+The sixty-sixth session is scheduled to take place in Vienna from 10 to 14 June 2019.

 The small secretariat in Vienna, which is functionally linked to UN Environment, organizes the annual sessions and manages the preparation of documents for the Committee's scrutiny.